Boson-fermion correspondence for Hall-Littlewood polynomials revisited

 In Section \ref{s_twferm} we connect twisted fermions with classical charged free fermions.
 In Section \ref{s_bf} we propose a version of boson-fermion correspondence for twisted fermions and compare it with the construction of \cite{Jing2}.
-In Section \ref{s_tau} we prove that the elements of the orthogonal to Schur functions basis are $\tau$-functions of KP hierarchy and provide two different versions of their vertex operator realizations.
+In Section \ref{s_tau} we prove that symmetric functions $S_\lambda$ that form a basis of $\Lambda[t]$ orthogonal to the basis of Schur functions $s_\lambda$ are tau-functions of the KP hierarchy.
+We provide two different versions of their vertex operator realization.